 These operational capabilities provide a significant edge for Oracle in these industries compared to its other competitors in the enterprise space, such as Microsoft F&O and SAP S/4 HANA.

-Deltek has a large market share in the construction and GovCon space, with their last valuation being $2.8B in 2016.
+Deltek has a large market share in the construction and GovCon space, with its last valuation being $2.8B in 2016.
 With this market valuation, they are much larger than their legacy competitors.
 They are also one of the largest in the GovCon space and have won logos such as AWS and Booz Allen Hamilton for their GovCon functionality.

 Deltek solution is far ahead with its cloud-native functionality compared to the smaller vendors such as Viewpoint and CMiC.
 And their solution has been adopted by much larger construction firms.